top of page

 - Dr Jacqui von Cziffra-Bergs (2018, p.
 231)

-Proudly hosted by Kerry Drummond, Clinical Counsellor & Co-Coordinator of WASFIG
+In collaboration with Kerry Drummond, Clinical Counsellor & Coordinator of WASFIG

 SFBT with Clients Managing Trauma